leafo/lapis-bayes/README.md

 })
 ```

-In the example above is the minimum required to allow `lapis-bayes` to connect
+The example above provides the minimum required for `lapis-bayes` to connect to
-to a PostgreSQL database.
-You're responsible for creating the actual database
+a PostgreSQL database.
+You're responsible for creating the actual database if
-if it doesn't already exist.
+it doesn't already exist.

 For PostgreSQL you might run the command: